Lakers rout, eliminate Rockets behind LeBron's 29 points

 James Harden had 30 points, six rebounds and five assists and Jeff Green finished with 13 points off the bench for the Rockets.
 Russell Westbrook had 10 points on 4-of-13 shooting.

-It's the Lakers first trip to the Western Conference finals in 10 years.
+It's the Lakers' first trip to the Western Conference finals in 10 years, also the last year they won the NBA title.
 They will meet the winner of the series between the Los Angeles Clippers and Denver Nuggets.

 Like they did against the Portland Trail Blazers in the first round, the Lakers dropped Game 1 of the series and then won four in a row.

-The Lakers, who led by as much as 30, seized control of the game in the third quarter.
+The Lakers, who led by as many as 30 points, seized control of the game in the third quarter.
 A bucket by Harden allowed Houston to creep within 65-59 but Los Angeles answered with a 18-2 surge after a putback dunk by Davis made it 83-61 with 5:01 left in the third.

 The Lakers carried a 95-69 lead into the fourth quarter.
 They outscored the Rockets 33-18 in the third.